isomerpages/nyp-wpl/_resources/01-workplace-learning-videos.md

 A mentor helps the mentee explore career issues and guides them to take self-ownership for career development.
 Mentoring provides the mentee with an opportunity to think about career options and progress.
 A mentor asks questions, challenges assumptions while providing guidance and encouragement thereby strengthening the confidence of the mentee.

 TBC on where should this go to?
+Should we inform IAL?

 <font size="4"><font color="blue"><i>The videos above are made available with permission from Institute for Adult Learning (IAL) Singapore.</i></font>